We're going to be talking about, we're going to be talking about Julian Assange.

 The audio might be better for you guys on YouTube.

-Uh open it up on YouTube if you're watching on Rumble, almost a thousand of you guys watching a rumble, open it up on YouTube, like the video.
+Open it up on YouTube if you're watching on Rumble, almost a thousand you guys watching on Rumble.

 You know what I'm saying?

-It's a vindictive persecution, which is an attack on press freedom worldwide, and uh it should be fought by all means.
+It's a vindictive persecution, which is an attack on press freedom worldwide, and it should be fought by all means.

 We're going to talk about that here in a little bit as well.